skrehad/hotel-booking/README.md

 **About the project 👇** <br />

-This is an E-Commerce Website, Where user can Login (Google && FaceBook) and Register.Fully responsive on mobile devices this website.
-You can add a review that shows the home page.
-You can buy a product that's showing on your OderCard.
-You can remove your order from your OrderCard.
-You can show products or services with images, descriptions, pricing, rating, and availability information directly connected with the backend.
-You can review each product which also shows the details order page in your review.
-That hole process connects to the backend.
+» This is a Hotel Booking Website, Where user can Login (Google && FaceBook) and Register.
+» Responsive design that allows users to access and book hotels on various devices, including smartphones and tablets.
+» The ability to add, edit, and delete user accounts, as well as assign user roles and permissions.
+» User can booking a hotel that's showing on User DashBoard.
+» User can remove User booking hotel from User DashBoard.
+» User can show hotels with images, descriptions, pricing, rating, and availability information directly connected with the backend.
+» User can review website which also shows the home page in testimonial.
+» Access to the database of the website or application for data management and backup purposes.
+» Users can enter their travel destination, check-in and check-out dates, and the number of guests to find available hotels in the area.
+» The website compares prices from hotels and booking platforms, helping users find the best deals and discounts.
+» Once users find a suitable hotel, they can proceed to book it directly through the website using secure online payment methods.
+» That hole process connects to the backend.

 👉 Live Demo: https://hotel-booking-6fdb2.web.app/